SimpleDataLabsInc/prophecy-docs/docs/metadata/git/git-fork.md

   - fork
 ---

+This page describes how to fork a repository in cases where you may want to create a copy of the original repository.

-## How to use fork per user Git storage model
+## Use fork per user Git storage model

 During the creation of Project there is an option to choose fork per usage as Git Storage model.
 When you fork a repository, you create a copy of the original repository (upstream repository) but the repository remains on your GitHub account.